 RDFPP-60MW (TG5) generates power by burning RDF as well as partially utilizing waste heat emitted from TPIPL's cement production process.
 RDFPP-60MW commenced commercial operations in August 2015.
 The power plant has an installed power generation capacity of 60 MW.
 The Company sells power generated from RDFPP-60MW (TG5) to EGAT pursuant to the RDFPP-60MW PPA, which specifies a contracted power generation capacity of 55 MW.
-The Company's sale of power from RDFPP-60MW to EGAT is on a nonfirm basis, and as such, while EGAT is required to offtake power supplied to it from RDFPP-60MW (TG5), RDFPP-60MW is not obligated to supply a minimum amount of power to EGAT under the RDFPP-60MW PPA.
+The Company's sale of power from RDFPP-60MW to EGAT is on a non-firm basis, and as such, while EGAT is required to offtake power supplied to it from RDFPP-60MW (TG5), RDFPP-60MW is not obligated to supply a minimum amount of power to EGAT under the RDFPP-60MW PPA.

-Under the RDFPP-60MW (TG5) PPA, the Company shall receive a monthly power tariff from EGAT consisting of an energy payment and an adder, subject to value added tax, subject to the fuel source requirements specified just like in the RDFPP-20MW PPA which required waste as a main source of power generation.
+Under the RDFPP-60MW (TG5) PPA, the Company shall receive a monthly power tariff (Excluding VAT) from EGAT consisting of an energy payment and an adder since the Commercial Operation Date of the RDF-60MW (TG5) in August 2015.

 The RDFPP-60MW PPA (TG5) has a term of five years from the date of which RDFPP-60MW first sold power to EGAT and will expire in August 2020.
-At the expiration date, the RDFPP-60MW PPA will be automatically extended for additional five-year terms, subject to at least 30 days' prior written notice from the Company to EGAT.
-The Company will automatically receive the adder during the first two years of the next five-year term, subject to the fuel source requirements specified in the RDFPP-60MW PPA.
-The adder for RDFPP-60MW will expire in August 2022.
-The Company understands that the Thai government is in the process of formulating future policies in relation to its support of the development of the renewable energy industry by replacing the adder payment structure with a feed-in tariff scheme after the current adder payments expire.
-The Thai government is currently in discussions with power producers who will be affected by this transition, including the Company.
+As of the expiration of the initial term, this agreement may be renewed for successive five year terms by mutual written agreement of the parties, executed not less than 30 days prior to the expiration of the initial term.
+The Company will receive the adder during the first two years of the next five-year term and the adder for RDFPP-60MW PPA (TG5) will expire in August 2022.

 In addition, the company completed the installation of the Grate Boiler in August 2018, which can be used to burn waste and/or use RDF.
-The capacity is 75 tons per hour which has the ability to receive waste of 750 tons per day to increase the amount of steam production to maximize the utilization rate of RDFPP-60MW (TG5).
+The capacity is 75 tons per hour which have the ability to receive waste of 750 tons per day to increase the amount of steam production to maximize the utilization rate of RDFPP-60MW (TG5).